 Visit the Center for Health Equity Research (HER)

 The HER’s mission is to establish an innovative environment that advocates for collaborative nursing research and execute high-impact projects in self-management science.
 HER also strives to initiate an infrastructure dedicated to transdisciplinary collaborative research as well as provide expert and knowledgeable mentoring in a wide range of approaches such as bio-behavior, evolving technology, business principles, and marketing methods.

-- To create synergy that will facilitate the development of nurse scientists who execute high-impact projects in self-management science by providing them with research training and resources as well as expert mentoring in a wide range of approaches such as biobehavior, evolving technology (e.g., engineering, computer science), business principles, and marketing methods.
+We aim to create synergy that will facilitate the development of nurse scientists who execute high-impact projects in self-management science by providing them with research training and resources as well as expert mentoring in a wide range of approaches such as bio-behavior, evolving technology (e.g., engineering, computer science), business principles, and marketing methods.

 The Center for Health Equity Research (HER) formerly known as Transdisciplinary Collaborative Research in Self-Management Science (TCRSS) was funded by the National Institutes of Health, National Institute for Nursing Research (PI: Dr. Miyong Kim; P30NR015335, 09/25/2014 – 07/31/2021).

 The Center for Health Equity Research (HER) was established to develop, test, and disseminate innovative self-management solutions to improve the health outcomes of people with chronic conditions.